google/coding-with-chrome/BUILD.md

 Please make sure that you have cloned the repository with the `--recursive` flag.

-Otherwise you need to run the following command to get the missing files:
+Otherwise, you need to run the following command to get the missing files:

 ```bash
 git submodule update --init --recursive